What we do

 The AONB Partnership works in a variety of ways with tourism organisations, businesses and communities to promote sustainable tourism – tourism which takes into account the needs of the environment, local residents, businesses and visitors – both now and in the future.

-The fourth North Pennines Tourism Forum was held on Thursday 2 May 2019.
+The fourth North Pennines Tourism Forum was held in May 2019.
 The theme was ‘Digital Landscapes’… developing, integrating and interacting.
 Over 50 people attended and went away buzzing with ideas to embrace digital in their own businesses.

-To help businesses, community groups, individuals and charities to gain benefit from being located in/operating in the North Pennines AONB & UNESCO Global Geopark the AONB Partnership has produced a series of five Locator Logos.
+To help businesses, community groups, individuals and charities to gain benefit from being located in/operating in the North Pennines AONB & UNESCO Global Geopark the AONB Partnership has produced a Tourism Toolkit.
+Signing up to the toolkit allows access to a series of resources, including: seven North Pennines Locator Logos; copyright free images; example marketing copy; and social media channel lists.

 Tourism Working Group